adiwg/mdEditor-doc/tutorial/editor-window-parts/edit-window/edit-window-buttons.md

 ### <strong class="btn btn-danger btn-xs"> <i class="fa fa-times"> </i> Delete</strong> Delete Array Object

-The 'Delete' button will remove the object from the array.
+The 'Delete' button adjacent to an object is used to remove the object from the array.
+After clicking 'Delete' the button will change to <strong class="btn btn-danger btn-xs"> <i class="fa fa-question"> </i> Confirm</strong>.
+Clicking 'Confirm' will complete the delete operation.

-{% hint style='danger' %}
-  There is no confirmation step prior to the delete action like there is when deleting an entire record.
-Delete will be immediate and is not reversible when AutoSave is 'On'.
-If AutoSave is 'Off' the <strong class="btn btn-warning btn-xs"> <i class="fa fa-undo"> </i> Cancel</strong> button will be active and the record can be restored to the last 'Save' point.
-{% endhint %}
+---

 Okay!
 That's probably enough orientation to the <span class="md-window">Edit Window's</span>sections, buttons and icons.
 Time to get some actual work done.
 So let's return to filling in our minimal metadata record.